 Section 1-2.
 DEFINITIONS.

-In addition to the definitions set forth in 9VAC25-870-10 of the Virginia Stormwater Management Regulations, as amended, which are expressly adopted and incorporated herein by reference, the following words and terms used in this Ordinance have the following meanings unless otherwise specified herein.
+In addition to the definitions set forth in 9VAC25-870-10 et seq. of the Virginia Stormwater Management Regulations, as amended, which are expressly adopted and incorporated herein by reference, the following words and terms used in this Ordinance have the following meanings unless otherwise specified herein.
 Where definitions differ, those incorporated herein shall have precedence.

 "Administrator" means the County Administrator who is authorized to delegate duties and responsibilities set forth in this Ordinance to qualified technical personnel, plan examiners, inspectors, and other employees or third-parties.